r-papso/torch-optimizer/README.md

 ## Usage

 One can train their own PyTorch model on arbitrary dataset and then use the library functionalities to perform structured pruning.
-Here is the simple example:
+Here is a simple example:

 ```python
 import torch